SahilApte/snake-water-gun/README.md

-Code is aadha adhura (there is some issue with fixing the winner try it yourself and let me know if I can fix it in any way) Thanks in advance..!
 # snake-water-gun

-Its a simple snake water gun game consisting of 2 players 1 is yourself and the other one will be your machine written in python version 3.6 using the built in module random.
+Snake water gun I'm sure most of you must have played this in your childhood or maybe even now here is another version of it but its you and your friend/girlfriend/boyfriend/whatever you name your machine written in python version 3.6 using the built in module random.
 You can kill time by running this file whenever you feel you are free with all problems in your life.